Jonathan House

 Jonathan M. House (born June 22, 1950) is an American military historian and author.
 He is a professor emeritus of military history at the United States Army Command and General Staff College.
 House is a leading authority on Soviet military history, with an emphasis on World War II and the Soviet influence upon modern operational doctrine.
 Together with David Glantz, he wrote multiple books on the Red Army operations on the Eastern Front, most notably When Titans Clashed: How the Red Army Stopped Hitler.

 Education and career

-A 1971 graduate of Hamilton College, in 1975 House completed his history doctorate and was commissioned out of Army ROTC at the University of Michigan.
+House graduated from Hamilton College in 1971.
+In 1975, he completed his doctorate in history at the University of Michigan and was commissioned as an officer through the Army Reserve Officers' Training Corps.
 After numerous courses at the U.S. Army Intelligence Center and School (1978, 1979–80), he completed master's degrees in strategy (Command and General Staff College, 1984) and intelligence (King's College London, 2017).

 House served as an intelligence analyst for the Joint Chiefs of Staff at The Pentagon during both the 1991 and 2003 conflicts with Iraq.
 He retired as a colonel of military intelligence.
 House is the author of Toward Combined Arms Warfare: a Survey of 20th-century Tactics, Doctrine, and Organization (1984), A Military History of the Cold War (2 vols, 2012 and 2020), Controlling Paris: Armed Forces and Counter-Revolution, 1789-1848 (2014), and Intelligence and the State (2022).